Skip to content

 cache_read_input_tokens is intentionally excluded — those tokens don’t bill new context.
 Budgets measure billable work, not raw API throughput.

 This matters for sizing: once a long-running goal has warmed the cache, per-turn token cost drops sharply (input cache reads are free against the budget).
 The first few turns are heavy; later turns are cheap.
-A 2M-token budget often goes much further than 2M / per-turn-average would suggest.
+A 10M-token budget often goes much further than 10M / per-turn-average would suggest.

 /goal-abandon

-Every goal starts with 50 continuation turns.
+Unprofiled goals and raw-token goals start with 1,000,000 continuation turns.
+That is a practical-unlimited sentinel, not a user-facing target.
+Profiles override it: quick has 50, standard has 200, deep has 1,000, and overnight has 5,000.
 After each Stop hook fire, continuations_remaining decrements.
 When it hits 0, the hook transitions to status=paused, paused_reason=continuation_cap.

 /goal-extend --add-continuations 100